jrihon/thesis/chapters/00_chapter/00_section_03.typ

 In MM applications however, the PA schemes take on a different approach.
 In protocols like Merz-Kollman (MK) and CHELPG, charges are least-squared fitted onto the atoms from Electrostatic Potential (ESP) data.

 The surface around the molecule is defined by the Connolly algorithm #mcite(("Connolly1983SASA"), biblio), which asserts the Solvent-Accesssible Surface (SAS) around the molecule - e.g. a morpholino adenosine (@fig-mkscheme A.).
 By modifying atomic radii by a respective factor of 1.4, 1.6, 1.8 and 2.0, a grid is defined that encloses the molecule (@fig-mkscheme B.).
 From the QM side, a calculation is carried out at the HF/6-31G\* level - the HF method using the 6-31G\* basis set.
-The information on the orbital density from this calculation is mapped onto the grid, assigning an energy value to every grid point.
+The information on the orbital density from this calculation is mapped onto the grid, assigning an potential value to every grid point.
 The collection of energised grid points is called the ESP (@fig-mkscheme C.).
 This ESP will be determined by the presence, or conversely the absence, of electrons in that particular volume.
 The MK scheme is the protocol used for AMBER-compatible force fields (@fig-mkscheme).
 #figure(
   image("./figures/chargederivation/MK-charge-derivation.svg", width: 100%),